-- 1. All Board meetings shall commence at the time stated on the agenda and shall be guided by the agenda. - 2.
+- 1. All Board of Directors ("Board") meetings shall commence at the time stated on the agenda and shall be guided by the agenda. - 2.
 The conduct of meetings shall, to the fullest possible extent, enable Directors to:

 2.1 Consider problems to be solved, weigh evidence related thereto, and make wise decisions intended to solve the problems;